Skip to Content

 Address: Piazza della Repubblica, 50123 Firenze FI

-I recommend hopping on a walking tour of Florence to see some of the city’s most iconic piazzas, like Piazza della Repubblica, up close.
-This bustling square is home to some of the city’s most famous landmarks, including the Basilica di Santa Maria delle Carmine, Orsanmichele Church, and the beautiful Loggia dei Lanzi.
-It’s truly impossible to get bored here with the number of things to do and explore.
+This square is home to some of the city’s most notable points of interest, including the Basilica di Santa Maria delle Carmine, Orsanmichele Church, and the beautiful Loggia dei Lanzi.
+It’s impossible to get bored here with many things to do and explore.

-See Related: Things to Do in Milan, Italy
+See Related: Things to Do in Milan

 12. Mercato Centrale